All Items

 Special Recycling

-All of these items (except broken fluorescent bulbs) can be recycled at CVSWMD’s Additional Recyclable Collection Center (ARCC).
-Broken fluorescent bulbs should be brought to a Household Hazardous Waste Collection.
+All of these items (except broken fluorescent bulbs) can be recycled at CVSWMD’s Additional Recyclable Collection Center (ARCC)(link is external).
+Broken fluorescent bulbs should be brought to a Household Hazardous Waste Collection(link is external).

 • Computers, desktops, laptops, notebooks, and netbooks